mclarkson/obdi-rsyncbackup/README.md

 # obdi-rsyncbackup

-Backup using rsync.
+Back up servers using rsync.
 Achieves compression and deduplication when using zfs.

-BIG NOTE: This plugin does the rsync and snapshotting.
-More work is required to create a consistent backup for databases etc.

 # Todo

-* PRE/POST start/stop/pause/unpause workflow for consistent backups.
+* ~~PRE/POST start/stop/pause/unpause workflow for consistent backups.~~
-* Scheduling (use cron and rest api for now).
+* ~~Scheduling (use cron and rest api for now).~~
 * ~~Delete snapshots~~ done
 * ~~Viewing and files and snapshots.~~ done